lukiwieser/lowess-grouped/README.md

 # Lowess Grouped

-**Apply groupwise lowess smoothing to a dataframe**
+**Apply groupwise lowess smoothing to a dataframe.**

 Smooth data for each category using the [lowess](https://en.wikipedia.org/wiki/Local_regression) (aka loess) algorithm.
-You can use this code for all forms of data that should be smoothed independently by group.
+You can use this code for all forms of data that should be smoothed independently by group:

 ![lowess-grouped-example](https://raw.githubusercontent.com/lukiwieser/lowess-grouped/main/docs/lowess-grouped-example.png)